 Earring backs sometimes smell awful, and this actually has everything to do with your skin and what it is doing when you have your earrings on.
 If you have been wondering why do earring backs smell bad, today’s discussion is simply perfect for you.

-Earring Back Could Smell Bad…
+OMG, My Earring Back Smell Bad…

 Earring backs smell differently depending on how the body responds to the presence of metal in it.
 Unfortunately, people have varying responses to metal, depending on how their immune systems are set.

 Typically, individuals with higher immune responses will have more trouble with earring backs smell issues, which would mean they would have to clean their piercings and earrings more often than people with almost no reaction to metals.

 This is just how things work when you are introducing foreign bodies into the skin, even if your piercing/s have already healed or are already really old.